DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 Targeting rules can be seen in the individual feature page by selecting the relevant environment under `Users & Targeting` in the **Manage Feature 🚩** menu on the left hand side of the screen.

-From here you will be able to enable or disable the specific targetting rule by clicking the `Targeting ON` toggle.
+From here you will be able to enable or disable the specific targeting rule by clicking the `Targeting ON` toggle.

 ---